This Advanced Search allows you to combine searches in different fields for narrower, more precise results.

 Results:

-- In the example we used the term “Anxiety” in the Title Field and “Spielberger” in the Author Field.
+Clicking the search button will provide you with a results page that EBSCO automatically saves for you.- In the example we used the term “Anxiety” in the Title Field and “Spielberger” in the Author Field.
 This specific search will return instruments that are authored by Spielberger AND also contain the word “Anxiety” in the Title of the instrument.

 - If you are unsatisfied with the given results, you may further limit your search using the left hand side bar.
 [Note: The subject limiter allows you to choice specific subject terms included in the result.]